Louis T. Leonowens: Childhood in Siam

-In August 1862, Louis arrived with his mother on board the Chao Phaya in Bangkok at age 7 where he would reside in the Royal Palace for the next 6 years.
-Louis would often write letters to his sister Avis who he missed dearly, often crying when he thought about her.
+In August 1862, Louis arrived with his mother on board the Chao Phaya in Bangkok at age 7 where he resided in the Grand Palace for the next 6 years.
+Louis often wrote letters to his sister Avis whom he missed dearly, often crying when he thought about her.
 When Anna arranged a joint birthday for Avis and Louis (who shared the same birthday: October 25) she wrote to Anna that "he got very merry and drank your health with all his smiles on his face".
 Their birthday was also attended by Thomas George Knox and his children.
-Louis would later marry one of Knox's daughters, Caroline.
+Louis later married one of Knox's daughters, Caroline.

 Louis often went through sermons led by Dr. Bradley in which he often became restless until these sermons were cut to only being half an hour long.
 In contrast to his mother, Louis quickly adapted to his new life in Siam, often finding kindness from Mongkut.
 During his six years in Siam, he was raised and schooled along with the children of Mongkut.

 In July 1863 at age 8, he accompanied Mongkut on his yacht the Royal Sovereign upstream the Chao Phraya river to Ayutthaya.
 Similarly in 1865 at age 10, he went with Mongkut to Phra Pathommachedi, Nakhon Pathom.
 During his time with the King, Louis was often gifted items and affection.
-He would write to his sister about Mongkut saying, "I like the King.
+He wrote to his sister about Mongkut saying, "I like the King.
 He gave me some gold leaf for you which I send", "I have got a gun and a sword, and a beautiful boat the King gave Mama and a paddle too with which I row Mama to the Palace".
-At a dinner with Mongkut, his suite and Louis, the American consul James Madison Hood would describe Mongkut as "having regarded [Louis] as an adopted son".
+U.S. consul James Madison Hood described Mongkut as "having regarded [Louis] as an adopted son" at a dinner which Madison attended with Mongkut, his suite and Louis.